-The proposed project is not anticipated to create a substantial demand for increased housing because it would provide a relatively small amount of retail space (9,681 gsf).
-Additionally, the proposed project would not displace substantial numbers of people because the project site is currently a vacant lot.
+The proposed project is not anticipated to create a substantial demand for increased housing because it does not proposed to provide retail space on the project site.
+Additionally, the proposed project would not displace substantial numbers of people because the project site is currently occupied by a commercial fueling facility.
 As such, construction of replacement housing would not be necessary.

-Sig.
-Impact Project Contributes to Sig.
-Impact Identified in Project Has Sig.
-Peculiar Addressed Торі cs: in PEIR PEIR Impact Below 4.
-CULTURAL AND PALEONTOLOGICAL RESOURCES-Would the project: a) Cause a substantial adverse change in the significance of a historical resource as defined in §15064.5, including those resources listed in Article 10 or Article 11 of the San Francisco Planning Code? ⊠ ⊠ b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? ⊠ ⊠ c) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? ⊠ d) Disturb any human remains, including those interred outside of formal cemeteries? ase see Certificate of Determination for di Sig.
-Impact Identified Project Contributes to Sig.
-Impact Identified in Project Has Sig.
-Peculiar Addressed Тор in PEIR PEIR Impact Below 5.
-TRANSPORTATION AND CIRCULATION- Would the project: a) Cause an increase in traffic which is substantial in relation to the existing traffic load and capacity of the street system (i.e., result in a substantial increase in either the number of vehicle trips, the volume-to-capacity ratio on roads, or congestion at intersections)? b) Exceed, either individually or cumulatively, a level of service standard established by the county congestion management agency for designated roads or highways (unless it is practical to achieve the standard through increased use of alternative transportation modes)? c) Result in a change in air traffic patterns, including either an increase in traffic levels, obstructions to flight, or a change in location, that results in substantial safety risks? d) Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses? e) Result in inadequate emergency access? П f) result in induced and clinicide include in access: oxdot
+Тор ics: Sig.
+Impact Identified in PEIR Project Contributes to Sig.
+Impact Identified in PEIR Project Has Sig.
+Peculiar Impact Addressed Below 4.
+CULTURAL AND PALEONTOLOGICAL RESOURCES-Would the project: a) Cause a substantial adverse change in the significance of a historical resource as defined in §15064.5, including those resources listed in Article 10 or Article 11 of the San Francisco Planning Code? ⊠ b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? □ c) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? $\boxtimes$

+Тор ics: Sig.
+Impact Identified in PEIR Project Contributes to Sig.
+Impact Identified in PEIR Project Has Sig.
+Peculiar Impact Addressed Below d) Disturb any human remains, including those interred outside of formal cemeteries? $\boxtimes$ leas e see the Certificate of Determination for discussion ( of this topic. Тор ics: Sig.
+Impact Identified in PEIR Project Contributes to Sig.
+Impact Identified in PEIR Project Has Sig.
+Peculiar Impact Addressed Below 5.
+TRANSPORTATION AND CIRCULATION-Would the project: a) Cause an increase in traffic which is substantial in relation to the existing traffic load and capacity of the street system (i.e., result in a substantial increase in either the number of vehicle trips, the volume-to-capacity ratio on roads, or congestion at intersections)? ⊠ b) Exceed, either individually or cumulatively, a level of service standard established by the county congestion management agency for designated roads or highways (unless it is practical to achieve the standard through increased use of alternative transportation modes)? c) Result in a change in air traffic patterns, including either an increase in traffic levels, obstructions to flight, or a change in location, that results in substantial safety risks? d) Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses? e) Result in inadequate emergency access? $\boxtimes$ f) Result in inadequate parking capacity that could not be accommodated by alternative solutions? g) Conflict with adopted policies, plans, or programs supporting alternative transportation (e.g., conflict with policies promoting bus turnouts, bicycle racks, etc.), or cause a substantial increase in transit demand which cannot be accommodated by existing or proposed transit capacity or alternative travel modes? ⊠ ⊠